Rainymood/rainymood.github.io/_posts/2025-01-05-a-philosophy-of-software-design-john-ousterhout.md

 Ousterhout suggests two ways of dealing with complexity:

 1. Eliminating complexity: The first way is to eliminate complexity by making your code as obvious as possible.
-2. Encapsulating complexity: The second way is to encapsulate comoplexity so that you are only exposed to the complexity of the interface of the module instead of the implementation.
+2. Encapsulating complexity: The second way is to encapsulate complexity so that you are only exposed to the complexity of the interface of the module instead of the implementation.
 We effectively hide the complexity of the module by providing a simple interface coupled with a powerful implementation.

 ---